zouyouyouyou/ARS1620-analysis/README.md

 ## UniProt annotation and one-pot SPROX analysis

 ### Read UniProt annotation file
+Data used in this analysis can be downloaded from the data/ folder in this GitHub repository.

+### Read UniProt annotation file

 The analysis begins by reading the UniProt human proteome annotation file and keeping the accession and gene name fields for downstream annotation.